apurv101/task_execution_engine/hld_doc_v2.md

 ### Purpose

-- Store main tasks, sub-tasks, action histories, and their statuses.
+- Store main tasks, instructions, action histories, and their statuses.
-- Enable retrieval and updating of tasks and sub-tasks for processing.
+- Enable retrieval and updating of tasks and instructions for processing.

 ### Collections